seanslma/maki/Python/Blog/PackageManagement.md

 # Best Practices for Pinning Python Dependencies

 When building Python applications into docker images, ideally we should always update to the latest version of the packages that we use in the application.
 However, in reality there are many issues related to the packages and we are forced to pin some of the packages to a specific version.
-Here based on my work expereience I will discuss the best practices for pinning your Python dependencies - what you should and should not do and how to do it correctly.
+Here based on my work experience I will discuss the best practices for pinning your Python dependencies - what you should and should not do and how to do it correctly.

 ## Record all package versions
 Consider using a lock file even with pip: Generate a requirements.txt file with specific versions for more control.